nf-core/eager/docs/usage.md

 #### `--malt_min_support_percent`

 Specify the minimum number of reads (as a percentage of all assigned reads) a given taxon is required to have to be retained as a positive 'hit' in the RMA6 file.
 This only applies when `--malt_min_support_mode` is set to 'percent'.
-Default 0.01.
+Default `0.01`.

 Only when `--metagenomic_tool malt` is also supplied

 #### `--malt_max_queries`

 Specify the maximum number of alignments a read can have.
 All further alignments are discarded.
-Default: 100
+Default: `100`

 Only when `--metagenomic_tool malt` is also supplied

 #### `--malt_memory_mode`

 How to load the database into memory.
 Options are 'load', 'page' or 'map'. 'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. 'page' and 'map' perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
 Note that Page and Map modes do not work properly not with many remote file-systems such as GPFS.
-Default is 'load'.
+Default is '`load`'.

 Only when `--metagenomic_tool malt` is also supplied

+### Metagenomic Authentication

+The [HOPS pipeline](https://github.com/rhuebler/HOPS) allows screening of aDNA characteristics of librares screened via MALT.
+This has been integrated into HOPS here.

 #### `--run_maltextract`